masseygeo/GrainPy/README.md

      - [ ] Sediment mixing models
 - [ ] Integrate with GIS

-See the [open issues](https://github.com/masseygeo/GrainPy/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/masseygeo/GrainPy/issues) for a list of features currently in development.

 <p align="right">(<a href="#top">back to top</a>)</p>